Intercepting Claude Code Communications with a Custom Gateway — Implementation Using WASI 0.3 and WAC

 init.body = body;

-// @ts-ignore Receive streaming response with Node's fetch
+// @ts-ignore Receive streaming response from Node's fetch

 init.duplex = "half";